-i) Whose church is it?
+a) Whose church is it? \\\\\

-ii) Who is building it?
+b) Who is building it? \\\\\

-iii) How long will the church survive?
+c) How long will the church survive?

 On first sight, it may seem as if Jesus is saying that Simon Peter is the foundation on whom the church is built; however, this is certainly NOT the teaching of Christ.
-His teaching is quite the opposite.
-Peter's statement (verse 16) revealed the true identity of Jesus Christ, and it is this Christ on whom the church was to be built, i.e. the Christ discovered by Peter.
+Jesus' teaching is quite the opposite.
+Peter's statement (verse 16) revealed the true identity of Jesus Christ, and it is this Christ on whom the church was to be built-the Christ discovered by Peter.

-Read 1 Corinthians 3:11 For no one can lay any foundation other than the one already laid, which is Jesus Christ.
+Read also 1 Corinthians 3:11

-iv) On whom is it built (i.e. who is the foundation)?
+For no one can lay any foundation other than the one already laid, which is Jesus Christ.

-This means that in spite of the world ignoring and despising the church, and regardless of a government's persecution of the church, and also taking into consideration the changes that will occur during the last days before Christ's return (such as the rise of the antichrist), there will always be the church on this earth as witness to the living and true God.
+d) On whom is the church built (i.e. who is its foundation)? \\\\\

-c) WHAT DOES THE CHURCH DO?
+This means that in spite of the world ignoring and despising the church, and regardless of any government's persecution of the church, there will always be the church on this earth as witness to the living and true God.

-Or, to put the same question differently: What are the marks of a true church?
+3. WHAT DOES THE CHURCH DO? -the marks of a true church

 The book of Acts gives us glimpses into life in the early church.
-While not everything that occurred in the early church under the direct ministry of the apostles is repeatable for us (i.e. 1^{st} century church life can't be entirely replicated), nevertheless we see plenty of examples of good church practice.
+While not everything that occurred in the early church is repeatable for us (i.e. 1st century church life can't be entirely replicated), nevertheless we see plenty of examples of good church practice.